section-engineering-education/engineering-education/content/articles/updating-spatial-database-via-flask-restful/index.md

 ---
 In this tutorial, we are going to build a REST API that can be used to update a geospatial database.
 <!--more-->
-Using flask restful, we will perform basic CRUD (create, read, update and delete) operations on spatial data.
-It is recommended that readers should know how to create a geospatial database.
+Using Flask-Restful, we will perform basic CRUD (create, read, update and delete) operations on spatial data.
+It is recommended that readers know how to create a geospatial database.

-We are going to learn how to create, read, update and delete spatial data from a geospatial database using `flask_restful`.

-We will be converting the code in [this tutorial](https://www.section.io/engineering-education/how-to-create-a-geoserver-and-geodatabase/) to an API so that it can accept a request from different apps such as mobile apps, web apps, and desktop apps.
+We will be converting the code from [this tutorial](https://www.section.io/engineering-education/how-to-create-a-geoserver-and-geodatabase/) to an API so that it can accept a request from different apps such as mobile apps, web apps, and desktop apps.

 ### Table of Contents
 - [Prerequisites](#prerequisites)